ADT settles with U.S. over paying for endorsements

-The commission said in its complaint the Boca Raton, Florida-based company paid three people a total of about $313,000 to publicly endorse their product and gave two of them free security systems.
+The commission said in its complaint that Boca Raton, Florida-based company paid three people a total of about $313,000 to publicly endorse their product and gave two of them free security systems.

-One of the three, Alison Rhodes, also went on NBC’s “Today Show” and other programs to tout ADT Corp’s Pulse home monitoring system, without disclosing the company had paid her, according to the FTC.
+One of the three, Alison Rhodes, also went on NBC’s “Today Show” to tout ADT Corp’s Pulse home monitoring system, without disclosing the company had paid her, according to the FTC.

 In the segment, Rhodes, who operates the website “SafetyMom.com,” said the ADT system was “truly the virtual babysitter” and could potentially help homeowners save money on insurance.